 Notes

-- Roll the dough with both hands, applying even pressure.
+- Shaping: Roll the dough with both hands, applying even pressure.
 This will help form even logs so they aren't curved or bigger on one end.

-- Slicing three diagonal cuts into your homemade pretzel buns helps them have a place to rise and expand as they bake.
+- Scoring: Slicing three diagonal cuts into your homemade pretzel buns helps them have a place to rise and expand as they bake.
 Otherwise they could burst open down the center.

 Rolf